KVZK-TV

 KVZK-TV is the public government-owned broadcaster of the U.S. territory of American Samoa, based in Pago Pago.
-A subsidiary of the Office of Public Information, currently directed by Tialuga Vince Iuli, it was established in 1964.
+A subsidiary of the Office of Public Information, currently directed by Aaron Hall, it was established in 1964.
 KVZK-TV broadcasts from the National Register-listed Michael J. Kirwan Educational Television Center in Utulei and maintains a tower on Mount Alava.

-The operations of KVZK-TV are not licensed by the Federal Communications Commission (FCC), though other stations on the island are; however, KVZK-TV complies with FCC rules and regulations.
-The station also receives grants from the Corporation for Public Broadcasting; in 2017–18, the Office of Public Information had a budget of $1.9 million, with $638,000 coming from a CPB grant.
+The operations of KVZK-TV are not licensed by the Federal Communications Commission (FCC), though other stations on the island are; KVZK-TV nonetheless complies with FCC rules and regulations.
+The station also receives grants from the Corporation for Public Broadcasting (CPB); in 2017–18, the Office of Public Information had a budget of $1.9 million, with $638,000 coming from a CPB grant.

 Services

 KVZK-TV operates a series of television channels that provide local interest and United States network programming.
 NBC, ABC and CBS provide their programs to KVZK free of charge, and the feeds are received by way of local cable provider Bluesky, which carries all four.